-CASA'Ss program's mission is to provide trained court appointed volunteer advocacy to every abused and neglected child in CPS custody.
+CASA of Walker, San Jacinto, & Trinity Counties program's mission is to provide trained court appointed volunteer advocacy to every abused and neglected child in CPS custody.

 The program's goal is a safe, permanent, nurturing home for every child it serves.